What is peridot?

 What to Look for in Peridot

-Peridot is one of the few green-colored gemstones, and gemstone-quality peridot is rather rare, although the mineral itself is very common throughout the world.
+Peridot is one of the few green-coloured gemstones, and gemstone-quality peridot is rather rare, although the mineral itself is very common throughout the world.
 When you’re perusing peridot, look for these qualities:

-COLORGemstone color is probably the most important aspect of a gem.
-The most desirable peridot gemstones feature a rich green color with no visible inclusions, while the best value is found in a gemstone with olive tones and minor inclusions that look just as striking.
-A high-quality peridot stone will have a more intense color.
-We offer a wide range of peridots in lighter and deeper colors to meet different styles and budgets.
+COLOURGemstone colour is probably the most important aspect of a gem.
+The most desirable peridot gemstones feature a rich green colour with no visible inclusions, while the best value is found in a gemstone with olive tones and minor inclusions that look just as striking.
+A high-quality peridot stone will have a more intense colour.
+We offer a wide range of peridots in lighter and deeper colours to meet different styles and budgets.
 Consider the peridot stone shape and hue that most appeals to you.

-CUTThough it has a smaller color range, peridot also works with a variety of gemstone cuts that showcase its hues in different ways.
+CUTThough it has a smaller colour range, peridot also works with a variety of gemstone cuts that showcase its hues in different ways.
 Popular shapes for peridot include emerald, oval, round, pear, triangle, cushion and marquise.
-The ideal cut and shape for any gemstone is the one that best displays its color and brilliance.
-An emerald cut enhances the color of peridot, while round and oval cuts maximize sparkle.
+The ideal cut and shape for any gemstone is the one that best displays its colour and brilliance.
+An emerald cut enhances the colour of peridot, while round and oval cuts maximise sparkle.

 CLARITYGemstone clarity is an important evaluator for many gemstones.
 Almost every gemstone contains marks known as inclusions, which are liquids, gas bubbles, mineral traces, and other debris found inside stones.
 Fine peridot is usually "eye clean," meaning that its inclusions are only visible when magnified.
 Peridot with a few visible inclusions offer the best value, and their unique marks only add to their one-of-a-kind appeal.